 Note: When downloading the setup.lst file you must right click and then select Save As.
-(If you left click the file will open - this is a feature of Windows XP, Vista and Windows 7.)
+(If you left click the file will open - this is a feature of Windows XP, Vista, Windows 7 and Windows 8.)

 If, instead of installing from the Web, you are installing from the CD-ROM version of this resource you can install directly by clicking setup.exe and opening the file.

 |Banker2.cab||Simulator Files (2)||1008 Kbytes|